GabrielCoh/holbertonschool-simple_shell/README.md

 -We should only use system calls when we need to

 -Our shell should not have any memory leaks
-## Requirements

-These are some of the general requirements for our Simple Shell project:

--The allowed editors for this project are vi, vim and emacs

--Our code should use the Betty style

--We should only use system calls when we need to

--Our shell should not have any memory leaks
 ## Compilation

 To compile our project it is needed to have all the files included in our project, then use: